 Where do I get StaffPad?

-StaffPad is available exclusively in the Windows Store.
+StaffPad is available exclusively in the Windows Store, which is present on every Windows 10 device.

 How much is it?